cloud-bulldozer/snappy-data-server/README.md

 # Data Server

-Deploy an [ASGI](https://asgi.readthedocs.io/en/latest/introduction.html) server and api to receive and explore test results.
+Deploy an [ASGI](https://asgi.readthedocs.io/en/latest/introduction.html) server and API to receive and explore test results.
+When deployed you can access the server's current API at the `/docs` route.

 ## Setup